An Open Letter to Canadians

 How can we contribute?

-And to all of us:
+To all of us:

-The possibilities we seek—
+The solutions we seek

 They will come from the land.

-From stillness.
+From the stillness.

 It begins here: